-The EPSRC Centre for Doctoral Training (CDT) in Applied Photonics is a collaboration between Heriot-Watt University and the universities of Dundee, Edinburgh, Glasgow, St Andrews, and Strathclyde, as well as our Industrial Partners.
+The EPSRC Centre for Doctoral Training (CDT) in Applied Photonics is a collaboration between Heriot-Watt University and the universities of Dundee, Edinburgh, Glasgow, Huddersfield, St Andrews, Strathclyde, and the National Physical Laboratory, as well as our industrial partners.
 The Centre is managed by Heriot-Watt University.